hakanson/presentations/README.md

 * The Complete Cloud Summit (15 September 2020)  ( [webinar][39] )

+### Aumentum Cloud Strategy: Public Cloud vs. Government Cloud
+As Aumentum transitions to a cloud hosted SaaS product, the conversation about "public cloud" vs. "government cloud" is of interest to customers.
+This session will review some cloud computing definitions, discuss what is commonly referred to as "government cloud," and provide a preview of the Aumentum cloud strategy.

+* Thomson Reuters Synergy 2019 (23-26 September 2019) ( [presentation][40] )

 ### Introduction to Speech Interfaces for Web Applications

 Speaking with your computing device is becoming commonplace.
 Most of us have used Apple's Siri, Google Now, Microsoft's Cortana, or Amazon's Alexa - but how can you speak with your web application?
 The Web Speech API can enable a voice interface by adding both Speech Synthesis (Text to Speech) and Speech Recognition (Speech to Text) functionality.